mcneela/Retina/demos/nldr/tutorial/tutorial.md

 identify that data's position and distribution.

 The `mouse_click` handler works in exactly the same way, except that instead of calling `Layer3D.bound()` it calls on the `Fovea3D.showcase()` method.
 This method takes in the name of an axes layer and displays that layer while hiding the plots in all others.
-This is very useful for, as the name suggests, showcasing some particular portion of your plotted data.
+This is very useful, as the name suggests, for showcasing some particular portion of your plotted data.

 ## Finishing Up